swiss-territorial-data-lab/regbl-poc/src/regbl-bootstrap/README.md

     $ ./regbl-bootstrap -s .../main/directory/path -g .../GEB/DSV/file -e .../EIN/DSV/file

 The first parameter has to provide the path of the main storage directory in which the 3D raster descriptor can be found (_regbl__list_ file).
-The directory is then filled with the extracted information, dispatch in their respective sub-directories.
+The directory is then filled with the extracted information and dispatched in their respective sub-directories.

 The two last parameters have to give the path of the _RegBL_ _GEB_ and _EIN_ _DSV_ files.
 These file are read to extract the information about the buildings.
-Be sure to specify the path of the _Data_ _DSV_ file (not the _Readme_ ones).
+Be sure to specify the path of the _Data_ _DSV_ files (not the _Readme_ ones).